meerrec/random-notes/blog/en/atom_setting.md

 * [nuclide](http://nuclide.io/)
 * [flow](http://flowtype.org/): A STATIC TYPE CHECKER FOR JAVASCRIPT

-Personally I always ignore those two for the slowness, but in some way I will speed the development.
+Personally I always ignore those two for the slowness, but in some way it could speed the development.

 -----